jklebes/scotgeobot/README.md

 ``--toot``, ``--no-toot`` whether to post notifications to mastodon (after configuring account and keys).
 Default no tooting.

-``--redo``, ``-f`` By default only newly available dates and hashes are checked,for debug reasons this flag forces all to be run again.
+``--redo``, ``-f`` By default only newly available dates and hashes are checked, meaning there will be no output if run again on the same day.
+For debug reasons this flag forces all to be run again.

-If neither desktop or toot notifications are turned on, output is to command line.
+If neither desktop nor toot notifications are turned on, output is to command line.

 A testing run might be